Welcome to the Appliances Online Blog

 Steam is your friend

 If your suit jacket isn’t stained, but is rather just a bit dusty and/or crinkled, it may only need a bit of a freshen-up rather than a full-on clean.
+Steam is great for this sort of thing, as it combines water and gentle heat to change the consistency of the fibre polymers without damaging them.

 Even without a specialised steamer, a regular iron can usually do a decent job of vertical steaming – just keep the hot surface well away from your garment to prevent damage.
 An iron with a steam generator tank is especially useful for ensuring a powerful and long-lasting supply of steam.